My sync daemon wiped 28 tasks in two seconds.

 The daemon has an HTTP trigger endpoint (POST /trigger-poll) for exactly this case.
 Send it a request and it runs an immediate poll instead of waiting for the interval.
 I’d wired up a Cloudflare Tunnel to expose it and built an n8n workflow to call it whenever Notion fires a change event — but left the workflow inactive and never tested it.

 When I finally went to turn it on, I found the workflow had been built with a responseMode: "immediately" setting that n8n doesn’t support.
 That’s why it was returning 404 — it wasn’t inactive, it was misconfigured.
-One field change, a workflow activation, and the chain was live.
+One field change and the chain was live.
+Untested automation, again — the same sin that cost me 28 tasks, just a smaller blast radius.

 I also added a concurrency guard before turning it on.
 The daemon’s poll() is called from two places — the setInterval scheduler and the HTTP trigger handler — and neither had any protection against them running simultaneously.
 The fix is a module-level pollInFlight flag: whichever caller finds the flag set skips its run and logs a line.
 Eight lines of code, closes the whole surface.